 This music festival in Edinburgh and Cardiff is a great example of event organisers levering social media to grow ticket sales and followers at a low cost.
 Their trick is to foster engagement with incentives.
 Social media games around the performing acts spiked interest and offered a chance to earn discounts on tickets.
 Followers were also invited to sell tickets to friends and earn free ones for themselves.

 The annual Atlanta Film Festival relies on the crowdfunding platform Kickstarter to raise funds for the event.
-The organisers value the opportunity to connect directly to their fans by asking for their support in something they believe in.
-Crowdfunding enables the event to increase their budget for visiting filmmakers, and everyone benefits.
+The organisers value the opportunity to connect directly with their fans by asking for their support in something they believe in.
+Crowdfunding enables the event to increase their budget for visiting filmmakers and everyone benefits.